meijeni/finding-a-flat/README.md

 * Summary cards showing total listings, number matching your filters, average price, and average distance
 * Price distribution histogram for the currently filtered properties
 * Paginated table view with clickable links that open the original listing in a new tab
 * Narrative text block summarising the current filter selection and results

 ---

+## Demo video

+A short video demonstration of the dashboard is included in the repository.
+It shows the full workflow including filter usage, map interaction, distance selection, and navigation through the listings table.

+You can use it to get a quick overview of how the interface behaves before running the application yourself.

+---